1. Document Submission

 What is an Expert Citizen License?
 Am I eligible?

 The Mississippi Department of Education may grant an Expert Citizen License to local business or other professional personnel in order to allow a school district to offer specialized or technical courses.
 This is a one-year license that can only be requested by an employing local school district or an eligible nonpublic school in the state of Mississippi.
 This license is issued at the Class A level.
 Please contact your local school district for consideration of the Expert Citizen license.

 Can I request a class upgrade and/or additional endorsements to my Special Non-Renewable license?

 All Special Non-Renewable licenses are issued at the Class A (Bachelor’s Degree) level for only one (1) area of endorsement per school year.

 How do I request a copy of my Praxis or National Teacher’s Exam (NTE) scores?

-To request documentation of test scores that are no longer available for request through the testing company, you may submit a written request via postal mail to:
+To request documentation of test scores that are no longer available for request through the testing company, you may complete a Test Score Report form and upload it to your ELMS portal, or submit via postal mail to:

 Mississippi Department of Education

 Jackson, MS 39205